jnthas/clockwise/README.md

 4) A dialog will appear, select the correct USB port and click in Connect ([screenshot](https://github.com/jnthas/clockwise/raw/gh-pages/static/images/usb-step1.png))
 5) Select the INSTALL and INSTALL again ([screenshot](https://github.com/jnthas/clockwise/raw/gh-pages/static/images/usb-step2.png))
 6) Wait while the flash tool uploads the firmware and finish ([screenshot](https://github.com/jnthas/clockwise/raw/gh-pages/static/images/usb-step3.png))
+7) From the version 1.1.0, click in NEXT on step 6, Improv will start looking for available WiFi networks to connect
+8) Select your local network (must be a 2.4GHz) and enter with your password ([screenshot](https://github.com/jnthas/clockwise/raw/gh-pages/static/images/usb-step4.png))
+9) If connection was successful, a message with button VISIT DEVICE will pop up and you can visit the Clockwise setting page  ([screenshot](https://github.com/jnthas/clockwise/raw/gh-pages/static/images/usb-step5.png))

-### Configuring WiFi
+### Configuring only WiFi
+After flashing your clockface, you will have a step to configure the WiFi.
+But in case you change your access point or password, you can set up just the WiFi connecting the Clockwise on USB, opening https://clockwise.page and clicking in Flash button, a window will pop up with a few options where you can re-configure your WiFi network ([screenshot](https://github.com/jnthas/clockwise/raw/gh-pages/static/images/usb-step6.png)) as well as open the Settings page to change preferences using button VISIT DEVICE.
+Remember: it is important to use a 2.4GHz WiFi, it will not work on 5GHz.

+### Settings page
+The settings page have the following options
-The first time you run it, you need to configure the WiFi, for that connect to the `Clockwise-Wifi` access point using the password `12345678` via your smartphone or laptop, click “Configure WiFi” and select your AP, put in your password and your timezone and save it.
-The timezone must be one of the listed here e.g. America/New_York, America/Sao_Paulo, Europe/Paris, Asia/Dubai, etc. so that the clock can connect to an NTP server to get the correct time.
-It is important to use a 2.4GHz WiFi, it will not work on 5GHz.
+- *Timezone*: The timezone must be in the format America/New_York, America/Sao_Paulo, Europe/Paris, Asia/Dubai, etc. so that the clock can connect to an NTP server to get the correct time.
+- *Swap Blue/Green pins*: Some displays have the RGB order different, in this case RBG.
+You can use this options to change the order.
+- *Display Bright*: Change the display bright.
+- *Use 24h format*: You can choose between 20:00 or 8:00PM in your device.

 ## How to change the clockface (PlatformIO)